Torsion phenomena for zero-cycles on a product of curves over a number field: Background

 \subsection{Zero-cycles}

 Let $X$ be a smooth projective variety over $k$.
-We will denote by $X^{(0)}$ the set of all closed points of $X$.
-The group $\CH_0(X)$ is the quotient of the free abelian group $\displaystyle Z_0(X):=\bigoplus_{x\in X^{(0)}}\Z$ modulo rational equivalence.
+The group $\CH_0(X)$ is the quotient of the free abelian group $\displaystyle Z_0(X):=\bigoplus_{x\in X}\Z$ on all closed points of $X$ modulo rational equivalence.
 The generators of $\CH_0(X)$ will be written as classes $[x]$ of closed points.
-There is a well-defined degree map where $k(x)$ is the residue field of a closed point $x\in X^{(0)}$.
-We will denote by $F^1(X)$ the kernel of $\deg$.
-Moreover, there is a higher dimensional analog of the Abel-Jacobi map, where $\Alb_X$ is the Albanese variety of $X$ (dual to the Picard variety $\Pic^0(X)$).
+There is a well-defined degree map We will denote by $F^1(X)$ the kernel of $\deg$.
+Moreover, there is a higher dimensional analog of the Abel-Jacobi map, called the Albanese map of $X$, where $\Alb_X$ is the Albanese variety of $X$ (dual to the Picard variety $\Pic^0(X)$).
 When $X$ is a curve, $\alb_X$ is precisely the Abel-Jacobi map, and $\Alb_X=J_X$ is the usual Jacobian of $X$.
 We will denote by $F^2(X)$ the kernel of $\alb_X$.